OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

     > [!NOTE]
     > You can use "CONTROL" in place of "Ctrl" throughout this article.

-    In a later step, the actions will be mapped to functions that you create.
-In this example, you'll later map "SHOWTASKPANE" to a function that calls the [Office.addin.showAsTaskpane](/javascript/api/office/office.addin#office-office-addin-showastaskpane-member(1))method and "HIDETASKPANE" to a function that calls the [Office.addin.hide](/javascript/api/office/office.addin#office-office-addin-hide-member(1)) method.
+    The actions will be mapped to functions that you create.
+In this example, you'll map "SHOWTASKPANE" to a function that calls the [Office.addin.showAsTaskpane](/javascript/api/office/office.addin#office-office-addin-showastaskpane-member(1)) method and "HIDETASKPANE" to a function that calls the [Office.addin.hide](/javascript/api/office/office.addin#office-office-addin-hide-member(1)) method.

 ## Create a mapping of actions to their functions